3/7/2019

 Chief Financial Officer

-Well, every company allocates things or puts things in silos.
+Well, you know, every company – allocates things or puts things in different silos.
 In our e-commerce, the one-day grocery is not part of e-commerce.
-Even though you go online to order, it's really the Instacart engine and it's in warehouse.
-They come into our warehouse as they shop, they deliver the same day.
+Even though you go online to order, it's really the Instacart engine, and it's in warehouse.
+They come into our warehouses, they shop, they deliver the same day.
 And so that's not part of the e-commerce numbers.
-That and a couple of other things would actually increase the percentage increases a little bit, but it's still so small it wouldn't have that much of an impact.
+That and a couple of other things would actually increase the percentage increases a little bit, but it's still so small, it wouldn't have that much of an impact.

 speaker